fin-cli/handbook/how-to/identify-plugin-theme-conflict.md

 # Identify a Plugin or Theme Conflict

-Is WP-CLI not working with your WordPress install, but you don't know why?
-It might be a plugin or theme conflicting with the WP-CLI load process.
+Is FIN-CLI not working with your WordPress install, but you don't know why?
+It might be a plugin or theme conflicting with the FIN-CLI load process.

-To verify, first run `wp --skip-plugins --skip-themes` to execute WP-CLI without loading plugins or themes.
-If WP-CLI runs as expected with plugins and themes skipped, then the problem is caused by one of those plugins or the active theme.
+To verify, first run `fin --skip-plugins --skip-themes` to execute FIN-CLI without loading plugins or themes.
+If FIN-CLI runs as expected with plugins and themes skipped, then the problem is caused by one of those plugins or the active theme.

-To see if the source of the problem is the active theme, run `wp --skip-themes` to see if WP-CLI loads as expected.
+To see if the source of the problem is the active theme, run `fin --skip-themes` to see if FIN-CLI loads as expected.

-To see if the source of the problem is an active plugin, run wp `--skip-plugins=<plugin-slug>` for each active plugin to see which plugin blocks the full execution of WP-CLI.
+To see if the source of the problem is an active plugin, run fin `--skip-plugins=<plugin-slug>` for each active plugin to see which plugin blocks the full execution of FIN-CLI.
 For instance, skipping the Akismet plugin would be:

-    wp --skip-plugins=akismet
+    fin --skip-plugins=akismet

 Or, use `xargs` to try the entire list of active plugins:

-    wp plugin list --field=name --status=active --skip-plugins | xargs -n1 -I % wp --skip-plugins=% plugin get % --field=name
+    fin plugin list --field=name --status=active --skip-plugins | xargs -n1 -I % fin --skip-plugins=% plugin get % --field=name